ema-0/default-predictor/README.md

 # Default predictor

 ## 1. How to run the application
-Perform a POST request to the endpoint:
+Make a POST request to the endpoint:

 ```https://p2ticod2vc.execute-api.eu-west-1.amazonaws.com/default/defaultPredictor```